 Integrated supply chain management is a comprehensive process involving coordinating activities across different organizational departments.
 This integrated approach to supply chain management aims to improve efficiency, reduce costs, and increase customer satisfaction.

-The integrated supply chain involves the collaboration between different departments in the organization, such as logistics, manufacturing, marketing, finance, procurement, and IT.
+The integrated supply chain strategies involve the collaboration between different departments in the organization, such as logistics, manufacturing, marketing, finance, procurement, and IT.
 Supply chain managers must integrate these functions to ensure the entire supply chain flows smoothly.
 This helps organizations keep their products and services at optimal levels while reducing costs and maintaining customer loyalty.

 Logistics technology solutions such as shipping management software, data analytics tools, and blockchain technology are used in integrated supply chain management to understand customer needs better.
 It also tracks inventory accurately and optimizes pricing per changes in demand or market conditions.
 In addition, by leveraging new technologies such as artificial intelligence (AI) and machine learning (ML), integrated supply chains can become more automated for greater efficiency.